fortify/sample-parser/README.md

         List of supported data types: `string`, `date` and `float`.

-        It is also possible to combine attributes into logical groups and
+        It is also possible to combine attributes into logical groups with common header.
+This construction should be used to do so.

         ```javascript
             {